uprial/customcreatures/README.md

 * 100% of Withers have thorns.
 * 0.1% of creepers are a little more healthy, fast, explosive, and don't despawn.
 * Each 5,000 damage dealt by the closest player increases probability of hard monsters spawn to 100%.
-* 25% of Vexes are replaced to illusioners.
+* 10% of Vexes are spawned together with illusioners.
-* 10% of Illusioners have a large jump and movement bonus, fire resistance and regeneration, in NETHERITE equipment(*1) with maybe top protection and thorns and random support enhancements, a top-enchanted bow (*2).
+* 100% of Evokers and Illusioners have a large jump and movement bonus, fire resistance and regeneration, in NETHERITE equipment(*1) with maybe top protection and thorns and random support enhancements, a top-enchanted bow (*2).
 May drop an enchanted golden apple, a netherite scrap, a book of mending, a totem of undying, and a diamond pickaxe. (*3)

 (*1) The default drop chance is 8.5%, and each level of looting adds 1% to the drop chance.